 Unconvinced, he called the insurance company.
 After they explained to him that his treatment was definitely not covered, he started yelling at them and then hung up.
 He called them back again a few more times over the next week and yelled at them some more.

 When you buy health insurance you are sharing risk with a population of insureds.
 It is like all of you are putting your money together into one big jar to draw from if any of you have any medical needs.
-Anyone who puts money into that jar should not be expecting to draw from it, but should gain piece of mind knowing that the money is there for them should they ever need it.
+Anyone who puts money into that jar should not be expecting to draw from it, but should gain peace of mind knowing that the money is there for them should they ever need it.